ZachSaucier/Just-Read/README.md

 Once Just Read has been installed, there are six built in ways to apply the effects to a given page.
 The first three use the default mechanism of selecting text and the other three allow the user to specify which text they want.

 > **Note**: Keyboard shortcuts may have to be enabled for them to work correctly.
-To do this, go to `chrome://extensions/` and go to the very bottom.
-Click on "Keyboard shortcuts" and you can add/change shortcuts there.
+To do this, go to `chrome://extensions/shortcuts` and you can add/change shortcuts there.

 ### Use Just Read's built in selection